gibsonlab/chronostrain/README.md

 ```
 Note that the `primer` option's search will fail if no scaffold or contig contains
 *both* forward and reverse primer matches.

+# 3. Reproducing paper analyses <a name="paper"></a>

+Please refer to the scripts/documentation found in each respective subdirectory.

+- Fully synthetic: `examples/synthetic`
+- Semi-synthetic: `examples/semisynthetic`
+- UMB Analysis: `examples/umb`